-Small, bespoke and highly creative ...
-Our distinctive writing programme has been praised by writers and teachers from across Scotland and around the world.
+Small, bespoke and highly creative, our distinctive writing programme at the University of Dundee has been praised by writers and teachers from across Scotland and around the world.

 "Dundee has become the university with the most outward looking and inspiring, creative and literary programme in Scotland.
 I applaud what this programme has achieved for students, staff and the wider literary culture."